 This lovely 19th century public park has a walled botanic garden and a Grade II listed curator's lodge.

-Visitors can get a feel of the garden that once played a central role in the recreational and cultural life of Liverpool, before the destruction of the great glasshouses during the second World War.
+Visitors can get a feel of the garden that once played a central role in the recreational and cultural life of Liverpool, before the destruction of the great glasshouses during World War 2.
 Attractions include:

 - Walled garden.

 - Ornamental carpet bedding.

 - Children's play area (swings, multi-play, junior multi-play, roundabout, spring mobile).

 - Site of the great glasshouses and ancillary buildings.